RealCyGuy/Bronze-Medalist/README.md

 - `EVENT_STARTER_IDS` - Ids for event starters.
 To start events, the bot needs the manage messages and manage roles permissions.
 - `PREFIX` - Custom prefix for starting events and using the jishaku module.
 Defaults to b.
+- `JISHAKU_NO_UNDERSCORE` - Don't use underscores for jishaku's repl if set to true.

 ## Events